top of page

 James was sometimes referred to as James the Elder or James the Great.

-Jesus called John and James the sons of thunder.
+Jesus referred to John and James as the "sons of thunder."

 Herod had James killed by sword around 44 AD.